apache/pekko/docs/src/main/paradox/typed/guide/modules.md

   version=PekkoVersion
 }

-The core Akka library is `akka-actor-typed`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
+The core Pekko library is `pekko-actor-typed`, but actors are used across Pekko libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
 From a birds-eye view, actors are a programming paradigm that takes encapsulation, one of the pillars of OOP, to its extreme.
 Unlike objects, actors encapsulate not only their